osamaabdalla/ReGov/README.md

 mup setup
 mup deploy
 ```
-** dont forget to install mongodb in your server before deployment.
+** Make sure you have mongodb installed in your server before the deployment process.